marcotrosi/diffee/README.md

 	- Show only differences, hide same files.
 - 🔴 `--same`
 	- Show only same files, hide files with differences.
-- 🔴 `--include <regex>`
-	- Include paths that match the regex pattern.
-- 🔴 `--exclude <regex>`
-	- Exclude paths that match the regex pattern.
-If `--include` is used `--exclude` is applied on paths matching the _include regex_.
-- 🔴 `--ignore <regex>`
-	- Do not check for differences on paths that match the regex pattern.
 - 🔴 `--noorphans/-O`
 	- Do not show orphans.
 - 🔴 `--orphans/-o`
 	- Only show orphans.
+- 🔴 `--ignore <regex>`
+	- Do not check for differences on paths that match the regex pattern.

 ## Ideas